kelcho-spense/ReactTailwindDaisyUi-template/README.md

 # 🔥Getting Started with React+Taiwind+DaisyUi🔥
 ## This is a ready to go template to bootstrap your React App
-➡️After cloning the repo run npm install to get started ➡️Main Components
+➡️After cloning the repo run npm install to get started <br/>
+➡️Main Components
-👉React <br>
+👉React
 👉DaisyUi
 👉Tailwind CSS
 👉React hook form